FruitieX/nodifier/README.md

 * Support more services

 It's easy to write new clients!
-Have a look at the template client and at the API below.
+Have a look at the template client and the API description below.

-### Features:
-* Simple HTTPS REST API.
-Notifications sent as JSON.
-* The nodifier client can be used to list (un)read notifications, mark one or several as (un)read, and open a program associated with a notification.
-* The nodifier client can be put into 'listen' mode, where it prints unread notifications to STDOUT whenever the list changes, making it useful on a secondary monitor.
-When in listen mode the client uses HTTP long polling.
-* Plugins can associate notifications with a program and an URI to pass as an argument to that program.
-This way you can e.g. open a web browser directly to the webmail URL of a received e-mail.
-* Plugins can be told when a notification has been read, and can then e.g. mark an e-mail as read.
-Works vice-versa, too.
-* Free Open Source Software!
-(MIT License)

 Configs
 -------
 ### config.json
-Take a look at the `config.json.example` file.
+Take a look at the `config/config.json.example` file.
 This file is shared between server and client.
 These can of course run on separate hosts.
-Fill in the details of your server and other options you want, then save as `config.json`.
+Fill in the details of your server and other options you want, then save as `config/config.json`.

 Option			| Explanation
 ----------------|--------------
 `host`			| Hostname of your server
 `port`			| Port your server listens on
-`autoMarkRead`	| When client only requests one notification, should it be marked as read? (true/false) `numReadToKeep`	| How many read notifications will be remembered.
+`numReadToKeep`	| How many read notifications will be remembered.
 `ssl-key`		| Relative path to the server SSL key `ssl-cert`		| Relative path to the server SSL certificate `programs`		| For safety, a list of applications a notification can be associated with and what command should be ran

-### htpasswd.json
+### token.json
-This configuration file contains the credentials that will be used for basic HTTP authentication.
-Recommended to choose a strong random password, you don't need to remember it either as the client and server uses the same file.
+This configuration file contains the credentials that will be used for token based authentication.
+Recommended to choose a strong random password, you don't need to remember it either as the clients can read it from a file.
+All included clients read the password from this file.

-See `htpasswd.json.example` for an example, then save it as `htpasswd.json`.
+See `config/token.json.example` for an example, then save it as `config/token.json`.

 CLI Client - `nodifier_cl.js`
 -----------------------------